jhustata/basic/_sources/teachingteam.md

    - **Interpretation (up to -1 point)**: Deduct if the results are not briefly explained or interpreted correctly.

 #### Additional Considerations:
 - **Innovation (Bonus up to +5 points)**: Award for creative approaches that enhance the analysis or presentation.
 Perhaps five innovations earn five points.
-Three earn three, etc
+Three earn three, etc.
-- **Accuracy (Bonus up to +5 points)**: Award for output that meets the ideal expectation; you can apply -1, for instance, if they didn't run their code "quietly" but yielded accurated output.

 ### Final Note
 Please ensure to email any doubts regarding grading to me and write the final score at the top of the script as shown in the rubric example.